-- Sometimes the data collected forms a stand-alone dataset and in other cases the data is used to complement or layer upon other datasets. - With advances in technology, citizen science projects are often gathering more than one type or format of data at once, in the process building up a more detailed picture of each entry. - A range of more traditional qualitative data collections (such as surveys and interviews) are being supported by emerging participatory methods such as gamification, to gather the necessary data in a fun and accessible way. - There is a need to provide user-friendly tools and support all participant groups to use digital tools used in data collection.
+- With advances in technology, citizen science projects are often gathering more than one type or format of data at once, in the process building up a more detailed picture of each entry. - A range of more traditional qualitative data collections (such as surveys and interviews) are being supported by emerging participatory methods such as gamification, to gather the necessary data in a fun and accessible way. - There is a need to provide user-friendly tools and support all participant groups to use digital tools used in data collection.

-"Motivation goes up when citizens see the results of their actions" Keeping people engaged In many (but not all) citizen science projects, the aim is for citizens to stay involved in activities beyond a one-off interaction.
+Keeping people engaged

+In many (but not all) citizen science projects, the aim is for citizens to stay involved in activities beyond a one-off interaction.

 A key challenge highlighted was how to keep citizens engaged throughout the project, particularly over longer periods or during challenging wider circumstances (such as during the Covid-19 pandemic).
 One project in particular emphasized the need for space for citizens to influence the process itself within the structure of the citizen science process.
 This could take different forms, whether citizens are involved as shapers of the whole project or through simply providing regular feedback.

 "Ownership and feeling self-efficacy are very important motivators for everyone involved in the citizen science work."

 One way of addressing this is through helping citizens to feel ownership of the process.
 In addition to taking on and adapting to citizen feedback on the process, some projects have gone beyond this, understanding the process not as a transfer of knowledge from, for example, a university to citizens, but the other way around.
 Transparency can be key to facilitating this feeling of shared ownership of the initiative.

-'It should always be considered that a citizen science project is always a social and human relations project.'
+"It should always be considered that a citizen science project is always a social and human relations project."

 Two projects specifically highlighted the need to recognize the valuable knowledge and experience that citizens have to contribute.
 Others noted that motivation goes up when citizens see the results of their actions.
 This can be aided by follow up mechanisms such as newsletters or notifications on a citizen science app.

 "Every initiative... [within the living lab] started from the idea that the citizen would have valuable words to say in the respective topics" In terms of the interaction between stakeholders or partner organisations and citizens themselves, it was suggested that organising public events and workshops can help strengthen interaction between different stakeholders and citizens.